 We work with private, public, and corporate partners to fund Future Grads.
 Funding from 6 donors supports the high school class of 2019, from 10th grade through college graduation.
 All donors made multi-year gifts that support the 8-year commitment we make to get our students through college.

 Nearly all of our students are low-income, first generation college students.
 Of our students, 82% are Latino, 9% are Black, and 2% are Pacific Islander.
-This year, Future Grads served 60 students.
-The program will grow to serve 150 students next year.
-Ultimately, we will grow the program to serve a total of 800 students every year.
+Future Grads is currently serving 300 students and will grow to serve a total of 800 students every year.

 For media inquiries, contact Shannon Petrello, Grants and Marketing Manager | email@example.com | (650) 646-6148.